-- 1. The device can be in only one state at a time.
-Depending on the state of the device, some operations are allowed (Yes) and others are not (No).
-For example, when the device is in the standby state, all operations except SUSPEND are allowed in any sector.
-For all device states except the erase suspend state, if an operation is allowed or disallowed in one sector, it is allowed or disallowed in all other sectors.
+- in one sector, it is allowed or disallowed in all other sectors.
 In the erase suspend state, a PROGRAM operation is allowed in any sector except the one in which an ERASE operation has been suspended. - All READ operations except READ STATUS REGISTER and READ FLAG REGISTER.
 When issued to a sector or subsector that is simultaneously in an erase suspend state, the READ operation is accepted, but the data output is not guaranteed until the erase has completed. - 3.
 All PROGRAM operations except PROGRAM OTP.
 In the erase suspend state, a PROGRAM operation is allowed in any sector (Yes) except the sector (No) in which an ERASE operation has been suspended. - 4.
-Applies to the SECTOR ERASE or SUBSECTOR ERASE operation. - Applies to the following operations: WRITE STATUS REGISTER, WRITE NONVOLATILE CONFIGURATION REGISTER, PROGRAM OTP, and BULK ERASE. - Applies to the following operations: WRITE ENABLE, WRITE DISABLE, CLEAR FLAG STA-TUS REGISTER, WRITE LOCK REGISTER, WRITE VOLATILE, and ENHANCED VOLATILE CON-FIGURATION REGISTER. - 7.
+Applies to the SECTOR ERASE or SUBSECTOR ERASE operation. - Applies to the following operations: WRITE STATUS REGISTER, WRITE NONVOLATILE CONFIGURATION REGISTER, PROGRAM OTP, and BULK ERASE. - 6.
+Applies to the following operations: WRITE ENABLE, WRITE DISABLE, CLEAR FLAG STATUS REGISTER, WRITE LOCK REGISTER, WRITE VOLATILE, and ENHANCED VOLATILE CONFIGURATION REGISTER. - 7.
 Applies to the READ STATUS REGISTER or READ FLAG STATUS REGISTER operation. - 8.
 Applies to the PROGRAM SUSPEND or ERASE SUSPEND operation.